A modern, personal calendar

 October 3: Cathu Alesiae

 This is the anniversary of the Battle of Alesia – arguably, the moment of the downfall of Celtic European dominance in favor of Rome.
 A day of grief and sorrow to honor the heroic ancestors for their sacrifices, and to mourn a lost culture.
-Cathubodua as battle-goddess and mountain corvid from my native region, as well as Epona and Donn for their psychopompic roles as guides and caretakers of the souls, are given special attention.
+The Morrigan, particularly in Her incarnation as Badb Catha/Cathubodua (as battle-goddess and mountain corvid from my native region), as well as Epona and Donn for their psychopompic roles as guides and caretakers of the souls, are given special attention.
 Libations of mead are poured to the ground, and raw meat is burnt outside.
 The altar is largely decorated with crow feathers and curios, and offerings of tobacco, alcohol, copper and silver coins are laid out.

 Second Saturday of October : the « Descente des Alpages » / Alpine Cow Parade